eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-admin-intro.md

 ## 3. Import Projects From Version Contro
 - Clone ⇒ Users can clone repos from remote locations
 - Mount ⇒ Source code is volume mounted to the local server host for long term storage
-- rsync ⇒ Distributed workspaces with Codenvy rsync project code from long term storage to a workspace runtime during boot
+- Rsync ⇒ Distributed workspaces with Codenvy rsync project code from long term storage to a workspace runtime during boot

 ## 4. IDEs Connect to Workspace Endpoint
 - Use our cloud IDE or your desktop IDE